AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 Please refer to this [troubleshooting guide](../express-unavailable-error.md).

+### Why do I see CORS errors in Safari due to caching?

+This is often not a true CORS issue.
+In some cases, Safari incorrectly caches GET requests across different domains by reusing (or overwriting) cache entries instead of creating separate ones per domain.
+When a cached response from one domain is reused for a request made from another domain, it can surface as an apparent CORS failure in Safari—even though the same flow works correctly in other browsers.

+**Recommendation**

+- Test your flows on Safari (especially for cross-domain asset downloads).
+- Ensure appropriate cache headers are set so responses aren’t reused incorrectly.
+- If you are working with third-party integrations, share any new domains that need to be allowlisted to avoid genuine CORS issues.

 ### How can I debug and troubleshoot errors effectively?

 Refer to the [error handling guide](../../concepts/error-handling.md) provided with the SDK documentation.
 It includes detailed information on understanding exceptions, accessing error metadata, and best practices for handling different types of errors.

-**Why do I see CORS errors only in Safari?**

-This may not be a true CORS issue.
-Safari has a known caching limitation where it does not create separate cache entries for GET requests across different domains.
-This can cause cached responses to be reused incorrectly, resulting in CORS errors.

-**Recommendation**

-- Test your flows on Safari.
-- Ensure proper cache headers are set.
-- When working with third-party integrations, share the relevant domains for whitelisting.

 <HorizontalLine />